hdvos/MEP_db/README.md

 Every column except the date columns also have an id column.
 This is constructed by concatenating \_id to the column name.
 So in the case of MEP_name this becomes MEP_name_id.
 These columns contain an unique URL to the objects entry in wikidata.

+If an MEP served multiple terms, it has multiple rows in the table, each row representing one term.

+If certain information was not in wikidata, the cell is left blank.

 NOTE: this is only a selection of data from wikidata.
 So the limitations of wikidata are the same as the limitations for this data.
 I make no claims about the correctness and completeness of the data.